bradwestfall/questionable-issues/question-guidelines.md

 Now that you have your subject groups, start writing a few questions in group.
 Perhaps one of your groups was "Objects" and you want to write a question to see if the test taker knows how to use `instanceof`.

+### "Knowledge Unit" Questions

-Be deliberate on deciding what subject matter the question is testing.
+Be deliberate on deciding what knowledge unit the question is testing.
 In this case it's "Does the test taker know how to use `instanceof`".
 Then consider the "ways" that you can write this question.
-Generally speaking, if you have a specific subject matter you want to test, there are two fundamental ways the question can be written:
+Generally speaking, if you have a specific knowledge unit you want to test, there are two fundamental ways the question can be written:

-1. The subject matter is in the question, or
+1. The knowledge unit is in the question, **or**
-2. The subject matter is in the answers.
+2. The knowledge unit is in the answers.

-Here's an example.
-You could write the question like this:
+As an example, you could write the question like this:

 _What is the following code going to output?_